Primary Care

 Youth

-Suicide has been the leading cause of death for youth Asian Americans 5 years in a row (CDC, 2017-2021).
+Suicide has been the leading cause of death for youth Asian Americans 6 years in a row and counting (CDC, 2017-).
 Asian Americans are the only racial group with this statistic in this age range.
 Moreover, just as Asian American adults are far less likely to seek help than other racial groups, Asian American youth are similar, even if they have mental health services at their schools.
 By incorporating mentor and peer to peer initiatives, we can reach some of our most vulnerable, high-risk populations.

 Corporations